Actifio/powershell/README.md

 ```
 #### PowerShell version 6

-Issues have been seen running PowerShell (as opposed to Windows PowerShell) verson 6.0.
+Issues have been seen running PowerShell (as opposed to Windows PowerShell) version 6.0.
 At this time we support Windows PowerShell 3.0 to 5.1

 ### 2)   Confirm if the actpowercli module is already installed